BeepBoopBit/HLInt/Documentation/main.md

 * It defines the operators used and how they behave within the program.
 This includes the assignment, addition, subtraction, multiplication, and division.
     * The process has two classes: ObjectTypeInt (deals with integer values) and ObjectTypeDouble (deals with double values).
+    * Under the following arithmetic operators such as +, -, *, /, the proccess done in (int values) is applied to (double values)

 ###### Assignment